Everything you need to know about reviewing your cover

 This means that all policies within a certain tier have to meet a minimum standard in terms of the benefits they provide.
 So you’ll be able to review products more easily across health funds, as you’ll be comparing apples with apples!

-While we’re introducing the new product tiers from 1 April 2019, other health funds may choose to transition their products any time from 1 April 2019 until 31 March 2020.
+While we introduced the new product tiers on 1 April 2019, other health funds may choose to transition their products any time from 1 April 2019 until 31 March 2020.

 No matter what level of cover you choose, the good news is by simply being an nib member, there are a heap of helpful tools and benefits you can access.
 Find out more about the things you have access to as an nib member.